A white text that says "The Monologue Project" A white text that says "The Monologue Project"

 SIMILAR SCRIPTS

 Do those fleeting moments of pure joy make the unrelenting battle of motherhood worth it?
+A mother struggles to keep up with her children, but when she fantasises about a life of freedom, she wonders if the trade off would be worth it.

 Our complete directory of 10-minute monologues